chamidullinr/conda-envs/README.md

 # Conda Environments

 Repository of Conda Environments that can be used for different use-cases such as General Machine Learning, Natural Language Processing, Computer Vision, or Deep Leaning.
+Environments are using Python version 3.6.

+Keeping various conda environments is helpful when working on several machines and on different projects as it gets time-consuming to install libraries and maintain correct versions.

 **List of available Environments**
 * [*numpy_base*](numpy_base.yml) - General environment with packages for data processing, visualization and machine leaning.
 It is useful to use this as a starting point and create new environments by cloning *numpy_base*.